Rettend/pinia-generic/docs/guide/generic-stores.md

 )
 ```

-We can also just define the store in one go, if you don't want to split it up.
+We can also just define the store inline, if there's no need to split it up.

 ```ts
 export const useCategoryStore = useStore<CategoryStore, BaseStore<Category>>(